Want to build a great preventive maintenance program, but don’t know where to start? Here are 8 tips to set you up for success.

 The bottom line on building a preventive maintenance program

-Creating a successful and sustainable preventive maintenance program doesn’t happen overnight.
+Creating a successful, sustainable, and effective preventive maintenance program doesn’t happen overnight.
 It takes a lot of planning, but it’s worth it when you achieve the many benefits.
-It’s important to build a sturdy strategy by identifying goals, creating proper KPIs and triggers, discussing the plan with stakeholders, leveraging the right technology and conducting training.
+It’s important to build a sturdy strategy by identifying goals, creating proper KPIs and triggers, discussing the plan with stakeholders, leveraging the right technology and conducting training for regular maintenance.
 It takes consistent analysis and fine-tuning to ensure all your careful planning doesn’t go to waste.
 And just remember, a well-oiled preventive maintenance program is not an unattainable dream for maintenance operations; it’s a viable option for all.
+And once you have a solid program in place, there’s always room for growth, like expanding into predictive maintenance.